deeplearning4j/deeplearning4j/machine-learning-workflow.md

 *NOTES: Akin to feasibility studies and short-term (1-2 month) POCs.*

-Overlaps with Phase 3 (model training) except here we don't expect a fully tuned model, nor do we expect to produce a reusable software artifact.
+Overlaps with Phase 3 (model training) except that here you don't expect a fully tuned model, nor do you expect to produce a reusable software artifact.

 **Tasks**
 * Exploratory data analysis (EDA): descriptive statistics, visualization, detection of garbage data/noise/outlier values, quantify signal-to-noise ratio
 * Quantify suitability of data for ML: number of records and features, availability and quality of labels,
-* Specify experimental (i.e., training/test split) protocol
+* Specify experimental (i.e. training/test split) protocol
 * Rapid data ETL (extract, transform, and load) and vectorization to build experimental data sets (which might be only a toy subset)
 * Thorough literature review with short list of proposed machine-learning approaches
 * Train and evaluate ML models to assess presence (or absence) of predictive signal